MichaelCurrin/python-twitter-guide/docs/policies.md

 Your dev app may get restricted or deactivated if you regularly exceed API limits or do actions not allowed by Twitter policies or do an action which is not covered by your dev application Twitter.
 Generally you won't have to worry if you are just consuming info.
 When you start posting or engaging with others using a bot, then you need to be careful that you follow the automation rules.

-It is recommended to create a **new** Twitter account and use that to register a dev app, to avoid your main Twitter account getting blocked even from accidental violation of 0lppl
+It is recommended to create a **new** Twitter account and use that to register a dev app, to avoid your main Twitter account getting blocked even from accidental violation of policies.

 Even if you use a browser scraping approach rather than the API, note that Twitter might block your IP address if you do high volume scraping or similar suspicious behavior.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE5MTk3NzcxLC0xMjQ3OTYyMDkxXX0=
+eyJoaXN0b3J5IjpbMjA5MzY3MTU0NiwtMTI0Nzk2MjA5MV19
 -->